dojot/dojot/util/microservice-sdk/js/README.md

 The transports ('console' and 'file') are shared by all instances of the wrapper.
 So, any change in the transports will affect all instances.

-By default, no transport is set, so it is necessary to do this as part of the configuration or initialization of the microservice.
+By default, console transport is set, but this can be changed as part of the configuration or initialization of the microservice.

 It's usage is very simple and is shown by the following example: